Managed Private Backup

 Customers can select changes which are not listed in the table above by selecting “Change” at the service request module in the Managed Solutions Portal.
 Equinix will perform an impact analysis to determine whether the change can be implemented, to determine associated costs and lead time.

 Any charges related to Service Requests will be deducted from the Premier Support Plan Balance, or in case of insufficient balance invoiced in arrears based on the prevailing rate.
-Changes in the baseline capacity, amount ordered or any other change that will have an impact on the monthly service fee can be requested via the Sales team.

 Reporting